Clothing in the ancient world: Ornaments

 Ornaments could be worn by all and were even woven into hair, resulting in wigs containing ornamental decorations.
-A peculiar ornament which the Egyptians created was gorgerin, an assembly of metal discs which rested on the chest skin or a short-sleeved shirt, and tied at the back.
-Some of the lower-class people of this time also created many different types of piercings and body decorations; some of which even included genital piercings, commonly found on female prostitutes of the time.

 Jewellers

 It was common for ancient Egyptians to be covered in jewellery because they believed it made them more attractive to the Gods.
 The upper class Egyptians were fascinated with gold jewelry.
 They believe that gold is the color of the sun, and it symbolises the sun's permanence and immortality, because this metal does not corrode or oxidize with time.
 Accessories were often embellished with inlaid precious and semi-precious stones such as emeralds, pearls, and lapis lazuli, to create intricate patterns inspired from nature.
 Common motifs included white lotuses, palm leaves, and even animals that represented the gods.
 Although the jewellery used by the lower class had similar motifs and designs, they were made with cheaper substitute materials.
 Copper was used in place of gold, and glazed glass or faience – a mix of ground quartz and colorant – to imitate precious stones.
 The most popular stones used were lapis lazuli, carnelian, and turquoise.
-Jewels were heavy and rather bulky, which would indicate an Asian influence.
 The lower classes wore small and simple glassware; bracelets also were heavy.
 They wore a large disk as a necklace of strength, sometimes described as an aegis.
 Gold was plentiful in Nubia and imported for jewelry and other decorative arts.

-Ancient Minoan clothing
+Minoan clothing

 As elsewhere, Cretan clothes in the ancient times were well documented in their artwork where many items worn by priestesses and priests seem to reflect the clothing of most.
 Wool and flax were used.
 Spinning and weaving were domestic activities, using a similar technique to the Egyptians of the time.
 Fabrics were often embroidered and dyed.

 Minoan clothing is exceptionally gendered, male clothing is in general sparse and uniform, whereas female clothing has much variety and intricacy; indicating well defined social constructs around gender.